zerothstack/zeroth/README.md

 view the [Quickstart Guide](http://ubiquits.com/guide/quick-start/)

 ## Note
-Ubiquits is currently pre-alpha.
+Ubiquits is currently in alpha developer preview.
 Follow https://twitter.com/ubiquits for updates, and check the [Roadmap](http://ubiquits.com/#roadmap) for current status.

 ## Want to help?